 Four Minke Whales have been hanging about the Sound for the past few weeks.
-Yesterday we watched one forage in a very shallow kelp bed surfacing to breath with kelp adorning it’s bowed dorsal fin.
-At times it fed on it’s side with half of it’s fluke and pectoral fin sticking out of the water.
+Yesterday we watched one forage in a very shallow kelp bed surfacing to breathe with kelp adorning its bowed dorsal fin.
+At times it fed on its side with half of its fluke and pectoral fin sticking out of the water.
 It also delighted us with a couple of short timed terminal dives, flashing the individual identifying underside of the fluke.

-In addition to cetaceans our guests were thrilled viewing loads of other species.
-We watched dozens of Coastal Brown Bears, some with cubs over-turning rocks in search of a snack, hundreds of Tufted Puffins, rafts of Sea Otters many with pups on their belly floating in kelp beds, Bald Eagles stealing fish from the mouths of Stellar Sea Lions, Harbor seals with pups, and an immense variety marine birds.
+In addition to cetaceans, our guests were thrilled to view loads of other species.
+We watched dozens of Coastal Brown Bears, some with cubs over-turning rocks in search of a snack, hundreds of Tufted Puffins, rafts of Sea Otters many with pups on their belly floating in kelp beds, Bald Eagles stealing fish from the mouths of Stellar Sea Lions, Harbor seals with pups and an immense variety marine birds.

-Upon further reflection the most exciting part for me this past month happens on every trip.
+Upon further reflection, the most exciting part for me this past month happens on every trip.
 It continues to be the genuine joy our guests express during these special encounters.
-Thanks so very much to all of guests for adding to my happiness.
+Thanks so very much to all of the guests for adding to my happiness.